 - Listings of courses that satisfy each of the IR core areas can be found online.
 IR requirements include one course in three of the following four IR core areas of study:

 - Full-time students complete the standard 34-credit MBA core curriculum through study in Questrom plus 6 credits of MBA electives.
 Part-time students complete a similar, but distinct, 32-credit MBA core curriculum, and they are not required to complete electives to meet their minimum Questrom enrollment for this dual degree.

-Students write a Master’s Paper (commonly referred to as an MA Paper) as the capstone component of their degree.
+Students write a Master’s Paper (commonly referred to as an MA Paper) as the capstone component of their MA in International Relations degree.
 The paper may take one of two forms: either a traditional research paper or a policy paper.
 Students are given broad latitude in selecting topics and approaches, in consultation with their advisors.

-All MA Papers must be defended orally in front of a panel of three professors, chosen by the Pardee School (one of the three professors will be the student’s advisor).
-The purpose of the oral examination is to test the student’s knowledge in the area of research related to the MA paper as well as the student’s ability to discuss that knowledge at length in a clear and compelling manner.
+All MA Papers must be defended orally in front of a panel of three professors chosen by the Pardee School (one of the three professors will be the student’s advisor).
+The purpose of the oral examination is to test the student’s knowledge in the area of research related to the MA Paper as well as the student’s ability to discuss that knowledge at length in a clear and compelling manner.